-In the Icon of the Nativity, Christ is wrapped up in swaddling clothes.
-But looking closer, the actual manner of how He is wrapped is a traditional burial shroud, again indicating that Christ was born to die for us.
+Christ is wrapped up in swaddling clothes in the Icon of the Nativity.
+On close observation, the wrapping is a traditional burial shroud, teaching us that Christ was born to die for us.
 We also see Christ lying in a manger that is shaped to resemble a tomb.
 Think about how much love God has for us, that He sent His only begotten Son to die for us!